Oakland teachers to start strike Thursday

 - Newspaper calls for KKK resurgence, schools rescind honors

+A teacher’s starting salary in the district is $46,500 a year and the average salary is $63,000, according to the union.
+By comparison, a starting teacher makes $51,000 a year in neighboring Berkeley and the average salary is $75,000, the union said.

+Initially, the district offered a 5 percent raise covering 2017 to 2020, saying it is squeezed by rising costs and a budget crisis.

-The Oakland Educators Association called for the strike Wednesday after rejecting a proposal from the district for a 7 percent raise over four years and a one-time 1.5 percent bonus.
+In negotiations Wednesday aimed at averting a strike, the district increased its proposal to a 7 percent raise over four years and a one-time 1.5 percent bonus.
+The offer went higher than the recommendation of an independent fact-finding report that suggested the two sides agree to a compromise 6 percent retroactive raise.

+But union officials with the Oakland Education Association rejected the offer Wednesday.

+Union president Keith Brown said the latest offer does not address the high cost of living that is driving educators out of Oakland.